13 Sep Claim your VAT Refunds for DIY Builders

-If you build your own house or convert an existing property into a home, you may be eligible to apply for a VAT refund on building materials and services.
+What are the eligibility criteria for a vat refund for DIY builders?
+You’re eligible to apply for VAT refunds on building materials and services if you build your own house or convert an existing property into a home.
 You do not need to be VAT registered to claim a refund.

-Refunds can be claimed in respect of building materials that are incorporated into the building and which cannot be removed without tools or without damaging the building.
-Refunds are available for materials used to build both new homes and for certain conversions.
+Refunds can be submitted in respect of building materials.
+These are incorporated into the building.
+Don’t detach the without tools or without damaging the building.
+Refunds are available for materials to use to build both new homes and for certain conversions.

-A new home will qualify if it is separate and self-contained and you build it for you and your family to live in.
-The property must not be used for business purposes, although you are permitted to use one room as a home office.
+A new home will qualify if it’s separate and self-contained to build for you and your family to live in.
+The property is not to occupy business purposes, although you can use one room as a home office.

-Conversions will qualify if the property was previously used for non-residential purposes and is converted for residential use.
-Conversions of residential building will only qualify if they have not been lived in for at least 10 years.
+Conversions will qualify if the property was previously used for non-residential purposes.
+It’s further converted for residential use.
+Conversions of residential buildings will only qualify if they’ve not been lived in for at least 10 years.

 What does not qualify?

 - Materials or services on which no VAT is payable.
 That’s because they are zero-rated or exempted.

 - Professional fees, such as architects’ fees or surveyors’ fees;